-10.2.3 CertificateSet
+10.2.3.
+CertificateSet

 The CertificateSet type provides a set of certificates.
-It is intended that the set be sufficient to contain chains from a recognized "root" or "top-level certification authority" to all of the sender certificates with which the set is associated.
+It is intended that the set be sufficient to contain certification paths from a recognized "root" or "top-level certification authority" to all of the sender certificates with which the set is associated.
 However, there may be more certificates than necessary, or there MAY be fewer than necessary.

-The precise meaning of a "chain" is outside the scope of this document.
-Some applications may impose upper limits on the length of a chain; others may enforce certain relationships between the subjects and issuers of certificates within a chain.
+The precise meaning of a "certification path" is outside the scope of this document.
+However, [PROFILE] provides a definition for X.509 certificates.
+Some applications may impose upper limits on the length of a certification path; others may enforce certain relationships between the subjects and issuers of certificates within a certification path.